CalMatters/mailchimp-bots/README.md

 </details>

-Save the key into your env file for local development or as an environmental variable if you are setting up AWS.
+Save the key into your [env file for local development](#local-development) or as an [environmental variable if you are setting up AWS](#aws-bot-set-up).

->Note: The bots access the Mailchimp API key using two pieces -- the key and the server.
-Separated by a dash, the server is usually the second, shorter section of the string provided by Mailchimp.
+>Note: The bots access the Mailchimp API key using two pieces: the key and the server.
+Separated by a hyphen, the server is usually the second, shorter section of the string provided by Mailchimp.

 ### Folder ID